ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Immutability is one of the ways of dealing with concurrency, but there are other ways to do it.
 There are many compromises and
-alternatives: data structures with fast snapshots for reads and syncronised writes, lockless mutable data stuctures, STM (which, depending on implementation, also uses locking underneath) but helps to achieve transactionality over multiple data structures, and so on.
+alternatives: data structures with fast snapshots for reads and synchronised writes, lockless mutable data structures, STM (which, depending on implementation, also uses locking underneath) but helps to achieve transactionality over multiple data structures, and so on.